Back in Time (Pitbull song)

 "Back in Time" is a song by the American rapper Pitbull.
 While originally released as the lead single from the soundtrack of sci-fi film Men in Black 3, it is not featured on the album.
 Instead, it was released as the lead single from Pitbull's seventh studio album, Global Warming.
 The single was released via download on March 27, 2012, before being issued physically in Germany on May 25.

-The song contains a sample from "Love Is Strange", written by Mickey Baker, Sylvia Robinson, and Ellas McDaniel, as performed by Mickey & Sylvia, which was also used in the song Rinky Dink by Bill Justis.
+The song contains a sample from "Love Is Strange", written by Mickey Baker, Sylvia Robinson, and Ellas McDaniel, as performed by Mickey & Sylvia.
 The single was a commercial success, peaking at number 11 on the US Billboard Hot 100.
 To date, it has sold over 1.3 million copies digitally in the US.
 The single was also successful outside of the US, peaking at number one in Austria, Honduras and Poland, and within the top ten in Australia, Belgium, Canada, France, Germany, Hungary, New Zealand and Switzerland.

 Remixes of this song were released by R3hab, Play-N-Skillz, Quintino, Gregor Salto and Alvaro.

 Music video

-The music video begins with Pitbull in a locked room when a girl named Barbara Alba (his girlfriend) comes in and frees him.
+The music video begins with Pitbull in a locked room when a girl named Barbara Alba (his girlfriend at the time) comes in and frees him.
 They have dinner at a restaurant (based on the scenes in the movie).
 Then, an alien attacks the restaurant and the girl shoots the alien with her gun and she and Pitbull leave the restaurant.
 Then, the video switches back and forth with Pitbull and his girlfriend at a party to the clips of the film.
 The video ends with Pitbull using the Neuralyzer to end the video with the sign "PIT/MIB".
 It is also available on the DVD and Blu-ray releases of the film.
 Madai also appeared in this video.

-As of 2022, the video has received over 53 million views on YouTube.
+As of 2024, the video has received over 63 million views on YouTube.